-Additionally, the EB-5 Program requires that the investor’s capital investment result in the creation of 10 full-time jobs.
+Additionally, the EB-5 program requires that the investor’s capital investment results in the creation of 10 full-time jobs.
 Certain tax documents and payroll records can be used to demonstrate this requirement was met.

 For an applicant with a criminal history, certain legal documents must also be provided, such as related court records, law enforcement statements, or any records of arrest, sentencing, probation, or parole.